Learn more about ABE/GED® and ELL/Life Skills

 - Easier User Experience – The 24/7 online registration and scheduling makes scheduling your test a breeze.

 - Your Test, Your Time – Each test-taker gets to test at his/her own pace.
 If a test-taker finishes before the allotted time has expired, there’s no more waiting for the entire room to finish.

 Registration may be made at www.GEDTestingService.com.

 For more information about preparing for the GED® tests, please call (402) 844-7253, email email@example.com, or stop by our Norfolk office at Northeast's Norfolk Campus.
 801 East Benjamin Avenue, Maclay Building, Room 180.

 GED Transcript Requests

-Adults who speak limited English may take English as a Second Language (ESL) classes.
+Adults who speak limited English may take English Language Learner (ELL) classes.
 Classes are designed to serve individuals ranging from beginning learners, intermediate learners, and advanced learners.

 The classes and individualized sessions are designed to:

 - Assist immigrants and English language to improvising reading, writing, math, speaking, and comprehending the English language

 - Acquire an understanding of American Government, individual freedom, and responsibilities of citizenship.